 For these reasons, we have built eight new residential halls in the last few years, adding some 5,000 beds.
-The 2017 academic year coincides with the completion of the final three of these halls, and students matriculated in AY17/18 are guaranteed residence for their first two years.
+New students are guaranteed residence for their first two years.

 For many freshmen, this would represent their first time living away from home.
 Our hall environment is secure and conducive to developing independence.
 Doing their own laundry, paying bills and finding their own meals are part and parcel of this.
 They will, however, find this experience rewarding.

 The wider hall community includes fellow residents, graduate residential mentors, and faculty-in-residence who can share their wealth of experience.

 Residential living is convenient.
 Firstly, there will not be the need for a daily commute.
 The time saved can be translated into the completion of an assignment, more work on a group project, an extra hour of sleep, or social time with friends.
 Furthermore, residence halls are designed to address the daily needs of our students in just about every way.
 Our newest halls feature comprehensive facilities, including a variety of rooms and areas for study, meetings and discussions, as well as exercise gyms, barbeque pits, music, dance and recreation rooms.
 Hot and cold drinking water is available on tap on almost every residential floor.

 University housing can range from the spartan to the extravagant.
 We have many types of rooms that cater to the practical and functional needs of students, with unsurpassed value for money.
 In fact, our rental rates are the lowest among Singapore universities.